 The site comprises an area of former agricultural land extending in total to 1.14 acres (0.46 hectares) positioned to the east of the village centre with extensive open views.

 The site is level with individual plots defined by post and rail fencing.
-All remaining plots benefit from full planning permission following the approval of Reserved Matters - West Lindsey District Council Planning References 141028 (plots 3&4) and 141497 (plot 5) apply.
+Plot 5 benefits from FULL PLANNING PERMISSION following the approval of Reserved Matters - West Lindsey District Council Planning Reference 141497 applies.